devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-12-18/assignment.md

   - callback function (`void (*callback)(void *);`)

 Once the alarm expires, the callback function will be called with given argument.
 It can be expected that potentially many threads will register alarms at once.
-The precision is seconds is fine.
+The precision in seconds is fine.

 You can start with simple/naive implementation and then refine it to a more effective (and possibly sophisticated) one.
 The sound implementation should be using some of the thread synchronization mechanisms explained in the lecture.